 Ongoing communication with end users before and following system implementation can markedly improve their perception and use of a system.
-Build a communication plan that identifies the necessary messages to communicate with end users throughout the adoption process.
-Messages could include promoting a culture of positivity, communicating the benefit, outlining organizational goals for system use, etc. It’s often effective to reinforce these messages through existing communication channels, such as recurring meetings, listservs and forums.
+Build a communication plan identifying the necessary messages to communicate with end users throughout the adoption process.
+Messages could include promoting a culture of positivity, communicating the benefit or outlining organizational goals for system use.
+It’s often effective to reinforce these messages through existing communication channels, such as recurring meetings, listservs and forums.

 5. Communicate from the top

-Because enterprise-level software benefits so many parts of an organization, it’s also helpful to gain input and support from cross-functional teams.
-This input ensures your organizational message resonates will all influenced areas and gives each team a voice throughout the adoption process.
+Because enterprise-level software benefits many parts of an organization, it’s also helpful to gain input and support from cross-functional teams.
+This input ensures your organizational message resonates and influences all areas, giving each team a voice throughout the adoption process.

 6. Enforce system requirements